top of page

 The four elements work together.

 Impact: What value did/could the action create?
-Impact is the effect an action has on a organisation's overall success.
+Impact is the effect your action has on a organisation's overall success.
 It's what engages the people who commission and fund data work.
 You will struggle to communicate the impact of your work if you don't know how your data is used once it's left you.

 Why it's important to understand before you build anything

-The PGAI Framework is most useful when it's applied before the data story is written—even before the analysis is started.
-When you know the problem, goal, action, and impact, you can be confident that your work is contributing to something the organisation actually needs.
+The PGAI Framework is most useful when it's applied before the data story is written, even before the analysis is started.
+When you know your problem, goal, action, and impact, you can be confident that your work is contributing to something the organisation actually needs.
 It also gives you the language to engage people at different levels because you can speak to the wider context of the work.
 For example, a senior leader needs to understand impact, a direct manager needs to understand the action and the goal.

 The framework in practice